 350 Harbor Dr., Sausalito CA 94965 (See Map Below)

-Open for lunch and dinner, but (to the surprise of some diners) closed 4:30 PM - 5:30 PM for the changeover.
+Open for lunch and dinner, but closed 4:30 PM – 5:30 PM for the changeover.

 Something else that people should know about Fish?
-(We mean the restaurant, not the food group or the 1970's Abe Vigoda sitcom character.)
+(We mean the restaurant, not the food group or the old Abe Vigoda sitcom character.)
 Disagree with any of our suggestions?
-Please leave a comment below so our readers get the full story.
+Please let us know!